6.2.3 |

 would be exclusively male at that.

-When his extraction came up,
+When his extraction was described,

 he himself or his sole or last prophet